MartaKliuchnik/hospital-appointment-scheduler/README.md

 **Example Request**

 Description: A `GET` request to retrieve a list of all doctors.
+This endpoint retrieves a list of all doctors.
+The visibility of the doctors' data depends on the role of the client making the request: if the client has an ADMIN role, they can see all doctors, both active and inactive; if the client has a PATIENT role (non-admin role), they can only see active doctors.

 ```